Alexis-D/batch-gcd/README.md

 Wondering what was the proper way to parallelize such problems and ran into the Fork/Join idea from Doug Lea's paper, [A Java Fork/Join Framework](http://gee.cs.oswego.edu/dl/papers/fj.pdf).
-Batch GCD is a prime candidate for this kind of parallelization since the algorithm involves to tree traversals.
+Batch GCD is a prime candidate for this kind of parallelization since the algorithm involves two tree traversals.

 In order to check whether this works there's a simple `main` method which